intersystems/cms0057-sample-deploy/README.md

 ### config/iris

 This directory contains all necessary configuration-related files used at container deployment time for InterSystems IRIS-specific configuration.
 **NOTE:** Any files under this directory are NOT used during the active lifetime of the container.
 Other storage locations are used for storing data needed during the lifetime of a running container.
+No data ingestion directory is provided by default, you may also pass data through REST APIs.

 This directory MUST consist of, at a minimum, an iris.key file for the license key of the corresponding solution image that is being deployed.
 If you wish to use InterSystems API Manager features for your solution, then you must use an IAM-enabled license.